thoth-station/graph-refresh-job/README.rst

 thoth-graph-refresh-job
 -----------------------

-A job for scheduling solver to resolve dependency graphs of new packages
+A job for scheduling solver to resolve dependency graphs of new packages and package analyzer for packages that are not yet analyzed.

 Running the job locally
 =======================